covid19-model/simulator/README.md

     @article{lorch2020quantifying,
-        title={Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots}, author={Lars Lorch and Heiner Kremer and William Trouleau and Stratis Tsirtsis and Aron Szanto and Bernhard Sch\"olkopf and Manuel Gomez-Rodriguez}, journal={arXiv preprint arXiv:2004.07641},
+        title={Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots}, author={Lars Lorch and Heiner Kremer and William Trouleau and Stratis Tsirtsis and Aron Szanto and Bernhard Sch{\"o}lkopf and Manuel Gomez-Rodriguez}, journal={arXiv preprint arXiv:2004.07641},
         year={2020}
     }